AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/admin-login-not-working-allowed-session-max-size-exceed.md

 ---
-title: [!DNL Admin] login not working - allowed session max size exceeded
+title: '[!DNL Admin] login not working - allowed session max size exceeded'
 description: This article provides a fix for when you try to log in to your Admin panel and the form refreshes and you are unable to log in.
 ---